seanbreckenridge/HPI/README.md

 ## Modified from [`karlicoss/HPI`](https://github.com/karlicoss/HPI) to more fit my life

 - A lot of the documentation remains unchanged from the original.
-- I don't expect anyone else to use this directly, the code is up here as reference.
+- *For now*, I don't expect anyone else to use this directly, the code is up here as reference.

 ---